amaranth-lang/amaranth/docs/install.rst

 System requirements
 ===================

+.. |yosys-version| replace:: 0.10 (or newer)

 Amaranth HDL requires Python 3.6; it works on CPython_ 3.6 (or newer), and works faster on PyPy3.6_ 7.2 (or newer).

-For most workflows, Amaranth requires Yosys_ 0.9 (or newer).
+For most workflows, Amaranth requires Yosys_ |yosys-version|.
 A compatible version of Yosys is distributed via PyPI_ for most popular platforms.

 Simulating Amaranth code requires no additional software.
 However, a waveform viewer like GTKWave_ is invaluable for debugging.